Skadoosh-mxkn/Measurement-of-pollutants-and-air-quality/README.md

    >- Run the program "2)StoreDB.py".
 It will need credentials.
 In our case are in PATHDBCONNECTION, you will need USER, PASSWORD, HOST and DATABASE.
 You have to configure that requeriments on your SQLServer.
    >- Run the program "3)DataProcessing.py".
 You will need your credentials.
 You can change the Query to plot what you want.

-- You can install the web server like this:
+- Installation of the web server with the following commands:
    >- Download the web server from http://www.lighttpd.net/
    >- Install it:
    >- ./configure build_fullstatic = yes --without-bzip2 --prefix = <install_directory>